When a user’s credentials or server settings for IMAP/ SMTP or Exchange changes, the account stops syncing and its status changes to

-Once the user has re-authenticated, account sync simply resumes.
+Once the user has reauthenticated, the account sync resumes.

 If the user changes the IMAP/ SMTP or Exchange server endpoint, all previously synced Nylas API IDs for the account will be invalidated.
-The user will be associated with a new account and
+The user is then associated with a new account and

 Your application must detect this new

-Please be sure to revoke any old access tokens you are no longer using with the /oauth/revoke endpoint.
-If you no longer have access to old access tokens, you can revoke all tokens automatically using the Revoke all tokens endpoint.
+Be sure to revoke any former access tokens you are no longer using with the /oauth/revoke endpoint.
+If you no longer have access to these tokens, you can revoke all tokens automatically using the Revoke all tokens endpoint.

-From an application perspective on your end, if you ever detect that the
+From an application perspective on your end, if you detect that the

 <ACCOUNT_ID> changes for a user, you need to resync since all your former object IDs are no longer valid.